Financial-Times/o-forms/README.md

 ## Upgrading from v4.x.x to v5.x.x

 Version 5 makes some design improvements including tightening up the spacing around checkboxes and radio buttons.
-It also provides many [new mixins](#sass) to make it easier to output `o-forms` features granulary.
+It also provides many [new mixins](#sass) to make it easier to output `o-forms` features granularly.

 ### Checkboxes & Radios
-- Wrap groups of checkboxes and radios in `.o-forms__group` for correct verticle spacing.
+- Wrap groups of checkboxes and radios in `.o-forms__group` for correct vertical spacing.
 - `oFormsRadioCheckbox` no longer outputs all styles for checkboxes and radios, only what is shared between them.
 Use `oFormsRadioCheckboxFeatures` instead.
 - It is no longer possible to modify the complete selector of radios, checkboxes, or their labels.
 The base `.o-forms` class may still be updated using the `$class` argument.

 ### Prefix, Suffix
 - Prefixes have been removed entirely.
 We recommend using additional label information and feedback in form validation instead.
 - Suffix buttons now use standard `o-buttons` styling.
-- Check your uses of suffixs stil display correctly.
+- Check your uses of suffixs still display correctly.
 In the case of button suffixes it may be necessary to apply the extra `o-buttons` classes `.o-buttons--secondary` and `.o-buttons--big`.
-- The mixins `oFormsAffixButton`, `oFormsAffixCheckbox`, `oFormsPrefixSuffix` have been remvoed.
+- The mixins `oFormsAffixButton`, `oFormsAffixCheckbox`, `oFormsPrefixSuffix` have been removed.
 Use `oFormsSuffixFeature` for suffix classes including the affix wrapper (as documented above).

 ### Toggles
 - `.o-forms__checkbox-toggle` has been renamed `.o-forms__toggle`.